jedisct1/opendns-dnsdb/docs/operations/related.rst

 ----------------------------------------------

 In addition to a list of names, a "score" can be returned for each name found.
-This score is within 0.0 and 1.0, 1.0 meaning that a name is likely to be closely related to the reference name, 0.0 meaning that these have not very frequently been observed together.
+This score is in the [0.0, 1.0] range, 1.0 meaning that a name is likely to be closely related to the reference name, 0.0 meaning that these have not been observed together very frequently.

 Related names for a single name can be looked up, as well as for a vector of names: